isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * Explore three ways your rich media investment can help during these challenging times.
   * Sign up for the webinar to learn how to lighten your page load with Smart Imaging.
-  * Watch the on-demand Skill Builder webinars for Dynamic Media Classic.
+  * Watch the on-demand Skill Builder webinars for Adobe Dynamic Media Classic.
   * View the Dynamic Media sessions from Online Adobe Summit 2020.
-  * Learn more about Adobe's free Dynamic Media Classic audits.
+  * Learn more about Adobe's free Adobe Dynamic Media Classic audits.
   * Meet `John Monroe`, Senior Program Manager for Customer Success Services.

 * **[February 2020, Issue 2](https://experienceleague.adobe.com/tools/dynamic-media-demo/newsletter/Dynamic_Media_Newsletter_02_2020_Feb.html)**

     In this issue:

-  * Attend new Skill Builder Webinars and transform into a Dynamic Media Classic expert.
+  * Attend new Skill Builder Webinars and transform into a Adobe Dynamic Media Classic expert.
   * See where you can find Dynamic Media at Adobe Summit 2020.
   * Explore how to use the cropping magic of Dynamic Media.
-  * To help you get more value from Dynamic Media Classic, take advantage of a free audit from Adobe.
+  * To help you get more value from Adobe Dynamic Media Classic, take advantage of a free audit from Adobe.
-  * Learn about the new user interface for Dynamic Media Classic.
+  * Learn about the new user interface for Adobe Dynamic Media Classic.
   * Meet `Georgia Myers`, Manager of Customer Success for Adobe Experience Cloud.

 * **[January 2020, Issue 1](https://experienceleague.adobe.com/tools/dynamic-media-demo/newsletter/Dynamic_Media_Newsletter_01_2020_Jan.html)**

     In this issue:

-  * Five new Skill Builder Webinars to hone your Dynamic Media Classic skills.
+  * Five new Skill Builder Webinars to hone your Adobe Dynamic Media Classic skills.
-  * A free audit to help you get more value from Dynamic Media Classic.
+  * A free audit to help you get more value from Adobe Dynamic Media Classic.
   * A record-setting holiday shopping season for Adobe's rich media customers.
   * Your guide for selecting a DAM (Digital Asset Manager) that meets your needs for today and prepares you for what's new in rich media tomorrow.
   * Meet `Mark Dean`, Digital Media Specialist.